nagayon-935/DrawlScan/.template/README.md

     -o, --output <FILE>            Save the captured packets to a file in PCAP format -t, --timeout <TIME>           Stop capturing after a specified number of seconds -v, --version                  Version information
-    --ascii,                       Enable ASCII-art visualization of packets and traffic (Default is enable) --no-ascii,                    Disable ASCII-art output
+    --no-ascii,                    Disable ASCII-art output
 ```